michael-hirschmugl/Arduino-Due-DSP-Firmware/README.md

 - This document.

 ## What I still need to accomplish
-- Find and define what I still need to accomplish.
+- Divide big library into separate smaller libraries.
+- Find out how to put audio through at 0dB gain or attenuation.